 - Nassau County Community College (School of Health Sciences)

 - New York University (Lander College for Women)

 Touro faculty, as needed, confers regularly with colleagues at these and other colleges in an effort to revise current agreements, and to expand articulation agreements with new partners.
 Specifics of each articulation agreement are available from the respective Office of the Dean.

-TRANSFER OF COURSES COMPLETED IN OTHER TOURO COLLEGE AND UNIVERSITY SYSTEM BRANCHES
+TRANSFER OF COURSES COMPLETED IN OTHER TOURO UNIVERSITY AND UNIVERSITY SYSTEM BRANCHES

-Touro College is affiliated with a number of regionally-accredited branches outside of New York State through the Touro College and University System (TCUS).
-Students who wish to transfer from one of those branches to Touro College-New York must complete a transfer process through the Admissions Office.
-Courses previously completed at those out-of-state or international branches which fall under the institution’s Middle States accreditation are fully transferable to Touro College-New York and appear on the student’s transcript together with the grades awarded.
-Because each separately-chartered out-of-state institution may have its own curriculum and academic requirements, students are advised that they must satisfy residency and graduation requirements of Touro College-New York in order to graduate from Touro - New York.
+Touro University is affiliated with a number of regionally-accredited branches outside of New York State through the Touro University and University System (TCUS).
+Students who wish to transfer from one of those branches to Touro University-New York must complete a transfer process through the Admissions Office.
+Courses previously completed at those out-of-state or international branches which fall under the institution’s Middle States accreditation are fully transferable to Touro University-New York and appear on the student’s transcript together with the grades awarded.
+Because each separately-chartered out-of-state institution may have its own curriculum and academic requirements, students are advised that they must satisfy residency and graduation requirements of Touro University-New York in order to graduate from Touro - New York.
 At least 30 credits in residence must be satisfied in the respective branch to graduate from that branch.

 Students may also attend one of the Touro branches as a visiting student while maintaining matriculation at their original home campus.
 These students also need to contact the Admissions Office, and should receive a permit from their home branch institution.
 Courses taken in a different Touro branch may not count toward the 30-credit home campus residency requirement.